The traditional performance appraisal attempts to do too much.

 Employee Development and Career

 The development discussion usually comes at the end of the performance review.
 That’s the wrong time.
 A performance evaluation focuses people on the evaluation.
-Development is not about an evaluation of the outcome.
-Development is about improving the knowledge and skills needed to get to the outcome (whatever the evaluation.)
+Development is not about an evaluation of past performance – hence the complaints about looking backward.
+Development is about improving the knowledge and skills needed to get to future performance.
 In other words there isn’t a natural flow from evaluation to development.
+The timing is all wrong.

 If you have an overwhelming need to discuss development, identify some possible development goals.
+The performance review can provide a nice foundation for that.
 Then give the employee a week or two to arrive at one or two very specific development goals to discuss with the manager.
 The direction of the development can be general, but the development goal itself – and accompanying plan – need to be specific.
 The manager should not mistake a development goal for development plan and stop paying attention after the goal is identified.

 If the manager and employee have had regular performance discussions during the year, this process might be unnecessary.
 That’s because they would have identified areas for development already and implemented a plan.